siderolabs/coredns/plugin/kubernetes/README.md

 This plugin reports readiness to the ready plugin.
 This will happen after it has synced to the Kubernetes API.

+## PTR Records

+This plugin creates PTR records for every Pod selected by a Service.
+If a given Pod is selected by more than one Service a separate PTR record will exist for each Service selecting it.

 ## Examples

 Handle all queries in the `cluster.local` zone.
 Connect to Kubernetes in-cluster.
 Also handle all